 Legacy Machines’ Database (Back-end)

 The three-tiered applications, which often run to extend the conventional server model and two-tiered client, play an essential role.
-It places the multithreaded application server directly between the back-end storage and client application.
+It places the multithreaded application server directly between the back-end storage and the client application.

 The components in J2EE make up the applications.
 The element in J2EE is a self-contained, fully functional software unit that is assembled right into the J2EE application based on related files and classes.